Setúbal: History

 In antiquity the city was known as Cetobriga, a Turdetani settlement that came under Roman control in the province of Lusitania.

 Culture

 The main historical monument of the city of Setúbal is the Monastery of Jesus, which is a 15th- and 16th-century church that represents one of the first buildings in the Portuguese late Gothic style known as Manueline.

+It was in this building where the first treaty that divided the world between two powers was signed by King John II, nicknamed the perfect prince.

+The Roman Catholic Church has a diocese, the Roman Catholic Diocese of Setúbal, headquartered in the city, with its see (seat of the bishop) at the Our Lady of Grace Cathedral, Setúbal, famous for its Mannerist façade.

 Also of interest are the São Julião Church, also with Manueline portals.
 The Castelo de São Filipe, is a 16th- and 17th-century fortress on the north bank of the Sado river, overseeing the city.
 The fortress was converted into a luxury hotel (pousada).

+The fortress ordered to be built by King Sebastian is wrongly attributed to King Philip I. Filippo Terzi had been hired in 1575 by Sebastian precisely to protect and reinforce the Portuguese coast against piracy that was ravaging the entire Mediterranean and Atlantic.

 Teatro Animação de Setúbal is based in Setúbal.